valkyrjs/valkyr-deprecated-/packages/react/docs/02-Controller.md

 };
 ```

 The preceding code defines a example controller that performs a asynchronous request to fetch the value of `foo` based on the value of `bar`.
-The `resolve` method is called when the view is mounted and subsequently when the `bar` property is updated.
+The `onResolve` method is called when the view is mounted and subsequently when the `bar` property is updated.

 :::div{class="admonitions"}